Black (Dot) Power!

 This was my chance, and I took it.
 I had low expectations of this trail going in – and I was stupid for that.
 This trail is really very nice and definitely fun – and a lot more challenging that I’d thought.
 I figured I’d almost jog the trail, call it a day, and hit the road.

-After Rob dropped me off along East Chippens Hill Road (another of Burlington’s inexplicably unpaved-the-whole-length roads), I entered the woods on the Yellow Dot Trail, followed it for about 25 feet, and hit the Nature Center Connector trailhead.
+After Rob dropped me off along East Chippens Hill Road, I entered the woods on the Yellow Dot Trail, followed it for about 25 feet, and hit the Nature Center Connector trailhead.
 There are three signs here showing directions and mileages for all the different Tunxis Trails in the area.
 This signage is very impressive, especially over there in a lightly hiked area.

 The first bit of the trail was soggy if not filled with standing or running water.
 Water and leaves and hills don’t mix well, but it was no biggie.
 There is, according to the book, a view: